Policy-Based Routing

 Relevant part of /etc/config/network

-(DO NOT modify default OpenWrt network settings for neither wan
+(DO NOT modify default OpenWrt network settings for either wan

 ):